ckdevrel/AppIntroAnimation/README.md

 To customize pager attributes like indicator stroke size, stroke color, solid color, solid size, solid color, selected color and unselected color, please open `vpi_defaults.xml` and customize according to your wish.

-Following are the attributes that I have used in my project demo, you also customize your own.
+Following are the attributes that I have used in my project demo, you can also customize your own.

     <dimen name="default_line_indicator_line_width">12dp</dimen>
     <dimen name="default_line_indicator_gap_width">4dp</dimen>